 Saturday: 11:00 - 13:00 - Combat room (individual practice)

 Please note: Saturday's session is not usually run by an instructor and when not in use for a session can be used for self-practice.
 Please stay up to date by following Warwick.karate on Instagram.

 We now have sign-up sheets! scroll to the bottom and press sign up below the session you wish to go to.
 If you are new here, there is no need to sign-up just send us a message on Instagram for information!

 Karate is a form of self-defense.
 The word Karate itself means ‘empty-hand’ symbolising that karate does not use real weapons, only parts of our body to block and attack.
 Karate has three core elements: Kihon (basic movements), Kata (performed set patterns of moves) and Kumite (sparring).
 Karate works the mind and body and teaches you invaluable self-defense skills.
 With time you will gain flexibility, strength and discipline.

 Our club founder and senior instructor from the KUGB Sensei Frankie Heydari teach the bulk of sessions every week.
 He has practiced karate throughout his life and has a huge amount of expertise and knowledge.
 We are very lucky at this club to have such a senior instructor.

 Some sessions (usually once a week) are taken by the senior blackbelt students at Warwick such as the president and other exec members.
 Each blackbelt brings varying specialities and knowledge on the three core elements that give sessions more variety.

 Great!
 Whatever belt you have reached you may carry on training as at Warwick!

-I have done a different style, can I still come?
+I have done a different style or martial art, can I still come?